hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 ```

-Note that the first example includes a "shareWith" value, showing that the user's AddressBook has been
+Note that the first example includes a `shareWith` value, showing that the user's AddressBook has been
 shared with in this case one other principal with the id "3f1502e0-63fe-4335-9ff3-e739c188f5dd".
 This information can be exported and may be quite useful in case of backup/restore use cases.
 However, it may not be useful in other administrative domains where the same concept of principals